 CAUTION: The Notebook PC's surface is easily dulled if not properly cared for.
 Be careful not to rub or scrape the Notebook PC surfaces when transporting your Notebook PC.
-You can purchase an optional carrying case to protect it from dirt, water, shock, and scratches.

 Charge Your Batteries

 If you intend to use battery power, be sure to fully charge your battery pack and any optional battery packs before going on long trips.
 Remember that the power adapter charges the battery pack as long as it is plugged into the computer and an AC power source.
 Be aware that it takes much longer to charge the battery pack when the Notebook PC is in use.